 I was so excited to go out to my garden last week and find loads of ripe tomatoes, onions, and peppers.
 I knew immediately it was time to make some salsa!
-This is my favorite canned salsa recipe by far.
-It is Elise’s recipe and our family has been making it for YEARS.
+This is Elise’s recipe and our family has been making it for YEARS.
 It is kind of a “cheater” recipe because we use a seasoning packet– but it saves time and still tastes fresh and amazing.
-If you are new to canning I found a GREAT link that was posted just this morning by Mel over at Mel’s Kitchen Cafe that will help you.
+If you are new to canning check out this GREAT post by my good friend, Mel, over at Mel’s Kitchen Cafe that will help you.
 She explains it FAR better than I ever could!
 She goes through the whole process in detail for you.
 Click HERE.

 **This is the recipe for the mild salsa.. if you would like a spicier salsa (which I like best) blend some Serrano peppers with the jalapenos, seeds removed (1-2 for Medium spiciness, 3-4 for Hot).
 Be sure to wear gloves when working with the peppers… just in case!

 25-30 cups (between a gallon and a half and 2 gallons) peeled and diced tomatoes*